 I married young, right after graduating uni.
 And while many “young marriages” lead to divorce, I’m grateful that ours has stayed strong after all these years.
 It has been a critical component of many positive outcomes we’ve seen in our lives.
 I owe a lot of its strength and success to this one very unconventional thing we do as a couple.
 When I tell people, it often shocks them (don’t worry, it’s not kinky).

 Taxes are not evil.
 As humans, our progress, survival, and even wellbeing depend on benefiting from and contributing to a group.
-And in a sense, taxes are the “membership fee” to belonging to this kind of organised society, where a government is put in charge of certain civil aspects of society that cannot be entrusted to the private sector, such as utilities, healthcare, education, environmental protection, security, and defense.
-But with any group, some members are tasked with contributing more while others are bigger recipients, yet at any time, these tables can be turned.
-This article attempts to simplify the various tax reliefs available for individuals, many of which are put in place to benefit families and the “sandwich generation”.
+And in a sense, taxes are the “membership fee” to belonging to this kind of organised society.
+A society where a government is put in charge of certain civil aspects that cannot be entrusted to the private sector.
+These include aspects such as utilities, healthcare, education, environmental protection, security, and defense.
+But with any group, some members will end up contributing more, while others receive more.
+Yet at any time, these tables can be turned.
+This article attempts to simplify the various tax reliefs available for individuals.
+Many of these tax reliefs benefit families and the “sandwich generation”.

 “I don’t know what resources are out there” and “Why can’t the government just make things easier to understand?” are two common complaints I hear from the public across all ages, races, occupations, and gender.
 It has becoming increasing apparent that government schemes, like all messages, cannot be successfully communicated without addressing the UI/UX (user interface/user experience) issues.
 And yes, I do agree that there needs to be a better way to disseminate information in a more clear and easy-to-understand fashion.
 But to be fair, just saying “this is too complicated and until they make it easier, I give up” is a bit like saying speaking Mandarin is hard or driving is complicated, yet so many people do it all the time.
 We too, need do our part to facilitate our own understanding through repeated exposure, practice, and patience.
 And this is my attempt to help in this process: